 Under Alternative 3, proposed land expansion, training activities, and construction for B-20 would be similar to that described for Alternatives 1 and 2.
-However, Alternative 3 does not include the proposed withdrawal of land east of East County Road (Figure 3.2-11); thus, the land expansion would be approximately 245,200 acres (a decrease of approximately 360 acres when compared to Alternatives 1 and 2).
+However, Alternative 3 does not include the proposed withdrawal of land east of East County Road (Figure 3.2-11); thus, the land expansion would be approximately 218,119 acres (a decrease of approximately 3,215 acres when compared to Alternatives 1 and 2).
 Alternative 3 would use the same managed access program as Alternative 2.
+Visits requiring access to the B-20 range would be coordinated with the Navy and allowed if compatible with Navy training activities and range safety.
 Therefore, expanding B-20 under Alternative 3 would have the same impacts on land use as expanding B-20 under Alternative 2.